A clear liquid diet is made up of only clear fluids and foods that are clear fluids when they are at room temperature. It includes things such as:

 - Are throwing up

 - Are sick to your stomach

 You can eat or drink only the things you can see through.
-Clear fruit juices are ok, but juice with nectar or pulp are NOT ok.
-Milk is also NOT ok.
+These include:

 - Plain water

 - Fruit juices without pulp, such as grape juice, filtered apple juice, and cranberry juice